The Clancy Brothers: Changes in the group

 A major change occurred in 1969 when Tommy Makem amicably left the group after cutting one more album with the Clancys, The Bold Fenian Men.
 After a year's notice, Makem departed in April to pursue a solo career, armed with such recent compositions as "Four Green Fields", which had debuted on the 1968 album, Home Boys Home.
 He later explained his grounds for leaving: "The reason I wanted to leave was that I found myself in a groove—a very comfortable groove where I could make a very good living.
 But there was no challenge there for me anymore, and I needed that challenge to stimulate myself."

 Another Clancy brother, Bobby, filled Tommy Makem's vacancy as the fourth lead vocalist.
 Two of the Furey Brothers, Finbar and Eddie, also joined at this time as instrumentalists and back-up singers.
 Paddy asked Finbar Furey if he would play the whistle and five-string banjo with the group.
-Finbar also added uillean pipes to his performances, creating a new sound for the group on stage, recordings, and TV.
+Finbar also added uilleann pipes to his performances, creating a new sound for the group on stage, recordings, and TV.
 The six-piece band recorded two new albums in the summer of 1969: Clancy Brothers Christmas, released later that year, and Flowers in the Valley, released in 1970.
 The latter was their final album for Columbia Records.

 Finbar and Eddie Furey left in 1970, and for a short time just the four brothers, Paddy, Tom, Bobby and Liam, performed together.
 This line-up recorded only one album together, Welcome to Our House, in 1970 for their new label, Audio Fidelity Records.
 Later that same year, Liam and Bobby got into an argument that resulted in Bobby quitting the group.
-Bobby later said about his younger brother: "With Liam it was very hard to be equal.
+Bobby later said about his younger brother: "With Liam, it was very hard to be equal.
 I try to make it as equal as possible and everybody's happy that way.
 It makes it a better sound."

 In 1971, the remaining Clancys recruited English folk singer Louis Killen to play the banjo, concertina, and spoons with the group.
 Together they made two studio albums for Audio Fidelity, Save the Land and Show Me the Way, on which they experimented with modernising their sound, musical style, and material, even including pop songs like Elton John's "Country Comfort".
 They recorded their final album for Audio Fidelity, the more traditional Live on St. Patrick's Day, at the Bushnell Auditorium in Hartford, Connecticut in 1972.
 It was released the following year.